Alternate title: How to Crack Out

 Please be advised that these methods will not be suitable for everyone.
 Please use your discretion when trying these methods and I am not responsible if you hurt yourself from using my ideas.

 When I started seeking visions, I found that I needed the right mixture of tired and awake to get anywhere.
 If you’re too exhausted, you’ll fall asleep.
-If you’re too awake, you’ll likely be too ADD to actually get anywhere.
+If you’re too awake, you’ll likely be too excited or alert to actually get anywhere.
 In my experience, you need to be passively alert to get the best results.

 But Devo, how on earth do I do that?
 That doesn’t sound possible.